Adjective - ho·lis·tic - ho-ˈlis-tik

 I learned loads about effective marketing that most small businesses aren’t aware of and it was at this point I realised I wanted to help struggling entrepreneurs (like me at the time) with their marketing.
 With my background in corporate strategy, consulting and PR, I knew I could offer a more rounded service to small startups.
 I enjoy looking at the bigger picture.

 I believe that knowing the person behind a business; what motivates them and their personal goals are as important as knowing the business metrics.
-I take a holistic approach to marketing, looking at business strategy, SEO, PR and sales, working closely with an owner to develop and implement a comprehensive, bespoke marketing plan that fits their business needs.
+I take a holistic approach, looking at your business strategy, PR and sales, working closely with you to develop and implement a comprehensive, bespoke action plan that fits your business needs.

-I have over a decade experience in marketing and PR, strategy and operational change spanning the private and public sectors and have helped businesses across a range of industries improve their marketing efforts and increase awareness around their brand.
+I have over a decade experience in Communications, PR, strategy and operational change spanning the private and public sectors and have helped businesses across a range of industries improve their marketing efforts and increase awareness around their brand.

 I really love what I do (and Louboutins.
-Shhh!) and would love the opportunity to find out more about what you do.
+Shhh!) and would love the opportunity to find out more about you.

 Who Is She?